A classic Irish dish of buttery mashed potato with cabbage or kale. This dairy-free version is easy to make and just as creamy as the original.

 I also love serving the mash with veggie sausages for a hearty, filling meal.

-- 500 g / 1lb white potatoes peeled and quartered
+- 500 g / 1lb white potatoes, peeled and quartered

-- 250 g / 1lb washed kale or 1 small cabbage shredded
+- 250 g / 1lb washed kale, or 1 small cabbage shredded

-- 6 spring onions sliced
+- 6 spring onions, sliced

 - 3 tbsp dairy-free butter

-- 120 ml / 1/2 cup dairy-free milk soy milk works best here
+- 120 ml / ½ cup dairy-free milk, soy milk works best here

-- salt and pepper to taste
+- salt and pepper, to taste

-Add the potatoes, kale and spring onions to a large pot.
+- Add the potatoes, kale and spring onions to a large pot.
 Cover with water and put on a medium heat to boil for approximately 15 minutes, or until the potatoes are soft.

-Drain and return to the pot.
+- Drain and return to the pot.

-Add the dairy-free butter and milk (add in a small bit at a time, to see how thick or creamy you prefer it.)
+- Add the dairy-free butter and milk (add in a small bit at a time, to see how thick or creamy you prefer it.)
 Add salt and pepper, to taste.